USSiamaboat/options-optim/README.md

 # Options Portfolio Optimization

-I'm still working on the full writeup, but I've briefly summarized some of the key accomplishments of this project below:
+I'm still working on the full writeup, but I've summarized some of the key accomplishments of this project below:

 - Goal was to become more familiar with financial data and some of the tools required for working with it through an options portfolio optimizer